ahmettayhann/currency_converter/README.md

 # README

+First of all run the app

 This README would normally document whatever steps are necessary to get the application up and running.

 Things you may want to cover:

-* Ruby version
+* Ruby version 2.7.6

-* System dependencies
+* Rails version 6.1.7

-* Configuration
+* DB Engine SQlite

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* After download project:
+* Run 'rails start' to start server
+* Run 'bundle exec sidekiq' to get currencies

+* Enter 'http://localhost:3000/' page to see all currencies list
+* With "Get Current Currencies" button, can get all current rates
+* With "Pair Currency" button to can open pair page to pair selected currencies and list all of them

+There is no test for this app